SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

  the value required for AMD's Sev Snp feature.

-### Instance feature tests
+## Instance feature tests

-In order to check that the image with some feature is OK, a new feature has been implemented.
-In the mash configuration file, there's a new key under `cloud->ec2` that can be used to add additional tests that will be executed only in the instances that have a feature active.
-For example, with this config :
+Additional testing for the feature and instance type testing described above are invoked using the `cloud->ec2->instance_feature_additional_tests` configuration option.

+The following example demonstrates the usage:

 ```
 cloud: